solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     }
     ```

-1. Add the following code to the method to create a new ``CosmosDatabase`` instance if one does not already exist:
+1. Add the following code to the method to create a new ``Database`` instance if one does not already exist:

     ```csharp
-    CosmosDatabase targetDatabase = await client.CreateDatabaseIfNotExistsAsync("EntertainmentDatabase");
+    Database targetDatabase = await client.CreateDatabaseIfNotExistsAsync("EntertainmentDatabase");
     ```

     > This code will check to see if a database exists in your Azure Cosmos DB account that meets the specified parameters.
 If a database that matches does not exist, it will create a new database.